Five practical tips for buying the best electric guitar

-It has a traditional “Les Paul type” design but with a nice difference by having a cutaway to reach the 20th through 22nd frets.
-The neck is turned with a thinner and more curved “C” neck, which differs from the Epiphone in that it is more comfortable.
+It has a traditional “Les Paul type” design but with a nice variation, by having a cutaway to reach the 20th through 22nd frets.
+The neck is turned with a thinner and more curved “C” neck, which differs from the Epiphone in that it's more comfortable.

 The hardware is gold-colored, with ESP bridge design LH-150B that is very precise when adjusting the string spacing for better tuning.
 The tuning keys are conventional, but of very good quality.

 Finally,the frets of this guitar are extra jumbo, which provides extreme durability.
-It’s something like, you can play with confidence and pass it on to your next three generations, so that in the fourth generation they will need to replace the fret rods.
+You can play with confidence and pass it on to your next three generations, so that in the fourth generation, they might need to replace the fret rods.

-Although it weighs quite a lot (3.6kg), due to its traditional “Les Paul” shape it adapts quite well to the body while playing standing up.
-The feel of the strings is what we like the most about this guitar, because it is very smooth and this is not common in electric guitars of this type.
+Although it weighs quite a lot (3.6kg) due to its traditional “Les Paul” shape, it adapts quite well to the body while playing standing up.
+The smooth feel of the strings is what we like the most about this guitar, and this is not common in electric guitars of this type.

-During the phrases (solos) the fingers feel comfortable and for chords, it does not demand more strength, so, in the hands of a beginner this guitar is great and in an intermediate it will perform to its full potential.
+During the phrases (solos), the fingers feel comfortable and the chords don't require too much force.
+So, in the hands of a beginner, this guitar is great, and an intermediate learner it will play it to its full potential.

-Nevertheless, it is aninstrument of great quality, built with great care and that takes care of all the important aspects in a guitar; construction, materials, sound and finish.
+Nevertheless, it's an instrument of great quality, built with great attention to detail, and that takes care of all the important aspects in a guitar; construction, materials, sound and finish.

 The LTD EC-256 BLK electric guitar is a guitar that has the traditional design of an Epiphone with the ESP stamp and offers a superior sound quality.
 Find the best Thomann prices.

-We’re sure you’ve already noticed that we love Fender electric guitars.
+We're sure you've already noticed that we love Fender electric guitars.
 And in this case, we have not changed our mind.
-If we had to settle on one of these three incredible electric guitars, we’ d lean a little more towards the Fender Stratocaster.
-We believe it is the best mid-range electric guitar for the price.
+If we had to settle on one of these three incredible electric guitars, we'd lean a little more towards the Fender Stratocaster.
+We believe it to be the best mid-range electric guitar.

 The best high-end electric guitars